-Planning A4112 Physical structure of cities.
+Planning A4112 History of urbanization and physical structure of cities.
 3 ptsMr.
-Schwartz.
+Scalar.

 A discussion devoted to an understanding of the urban physical system, what it is, how it came about, and some of the general theories that purport to explain its form and function.
 Historical comparative analysis-from Paleolithic villages to the new town movement-of the form of cities as a product of political, economic, and social forces.
 Discussion of some major theorists on urban form and design.
 An exploration of the basic concepts of urban morphology and their relationships to the contemporary urban/metropolitan situation.
 A review of planning tasks for selected types of city districts.
 The planning approaches in some countries not following the American model.